noam-nyc/What-Is-This/design_guidelines.md

-# Design Guidelines for "Xplain This"
+# Design Guidelines for "What Is This?"

 ## Design Approach
 **Accessibility-First System Approach** - Inspired by Material Design's accessibility principles and iOS Camera app's simplicity, optimized for seniors and non-technical users.
 Success metrics prioritize usability, readability, and reduced cognitive load over visual sophistication.